JuliaData/DataFrames.jl/docs/src/man/basics.md

 removing `:sex` column.
 For more understanding if we will follow this example `german[:, Cols("Job", Not("Sex"))]` then `:Job` column will be placed first and then the remaining order will be same after removing `:Sex` column.

-You can also use `Regex` to select columns and `Not` for Rows from [InvertedIndices.jl](https://github.com/mbauman/InvertedIndices.jl):
+You can also use `Regex` to select columns and `Not` for to select rows as in the example below:
 ```jldoctest dataframe
 julia> german[Not(5), r"Sex"]
 999×1 DataFrame